 Just at the heart of the city, minutes away from the main contemporary and traditional restaurants, nightlife, coffee houses, museum, theatres and philarmonic hall; just on the waterfront where everyone takes a walk in the evenings in summer and during the good days in other seasons; and 20 minutes walk to the market place SUKHUM CITY HOSTEL is very well located.

-It has 4 twin rooms with a sofa bed, fridge, airconditioning, kettle, and other necessities in the adjascent room and a tiny shower-toilet in each room.
+It has 4 twin rooms with a sofa bed, fridge, air condition, kettle, and other necessities in the adjacent room and a tiny shower-toilet in each room.
+Free Wi-Fi has recently been added to the facilities.

 It is not much known that Abkhazia has its own tea.
 Actually during the Soviet times tea was an important kolhoz [communal farm] produce.
 In the village of Kutol, Ochamchyra region, there was a huge tea factory where before the dissolution of the Soviet Union worked almost 100 people.
 Today the factory is still running but only about 10 villagers are working there and it doesnt work in full capacity.